-The following books are a ailable for review.
-Reviews and a published in future issues a cilities Manager.
-When you sut nut a completed book review you may keep the book you reviewed with our compliments.
+The following books are available for review.
+Reviews will be published in future issues of Facilities Manager.
+When you submit a completed book review you may keep the book you reviewed with our compliments.
 You will also receive copies of the issue in which your review appears.
 Call Stephanie Gretchen at 703/684-1446 for more information or to reserve a book.

 - Americans with Disabilities Act Facilities Compliance Workbook

 - Balancing Historic Preservation Needs with the Operation of Highly Technical or Scientific Facilities

 - Design of General-Purpose Classrooms and Lecture Halls

 - The Facility Management Handbook

 - Introduction to Efficient Electrical Systems Design

 - Managing the Facilities Portfolio

-- 1,000 AutoCAD Tups & Tricks
+- 1,000 AutoCAD Tips & Tricks

 - Power Generation, Energy Management & Environmental Sourcebook

 - Practical Plumbing Engineering

 - Recreation Resource Management

 - Safety Management for Health Care Facilities

 - Software Applications and Directory for Energy Analysis

 - · Solid Modeling with AutoCAD

 - Strategic Corporate Facilities Management

-- .
-Thermal Insulation III Jing Guide
+- Thermal Insulation Building Guide

+- Track Construction Manual

+- · Training in Americ

+- Waste Heat Boilt Deskbook

+- Wayfinding: People's Signs, and Architecture